banyansecurity/terraform-google-banyan-accesstier2/README.md

 ## Notes

-The default value for `management_cidr` leaves SSH closed to instances in the access tier.
+* The default value for `management_cidr` leaves SSH closed to instances in the access tier.

-The current recommended setup for  to use a banyan SSH service to SSH to a host inside of the private network, which in turn has SSH access to the instances in the auto-scaling group.
+* The current recommended setup for to use a banyan SSH service to SSH to a host inside the private network, which in turn has SSH access to the instances in the auto-scaling group.
 This way no SSH service is exposed to the internet.

 <!-- BEGIN_TF_DOCS -->